RWB3/RAGagent/README.md

 ## Overview

-This **RAG Capable AI Agent** is a web-based application that leverages Retrieval-Augmented Generation (RAG) techniques to provide informed and contextually relevant responses to user queries.
-Powered by OpenAI's advanced language models and ChromaDB for document retrieval, this AI agent can interact with users, analyze code snippets, and manage conversation sessions seamlessly.
-(Okay, seamlessly is a little bit aspirational at this time!)
+RoBo-RAG-Agent is a web-based Retrieval-Augmented Generation (RAG) AI agent built using Flask.
+It integrates ChromaDB for document retrieval and supports both synchronous and asynchronous model interactions.
+The agent can chat, analyze code for improvements, and manage conversation sessions seamlessly.

 ## Features

-- **Interactive Chat Interface**: Engage in real-time conversations with the AI agent through a user-friendly web interface.
+- **Interactive Chat Interface**: Real-time conversations via a user-friendly web interface.
-- **Knowledge Retrieval**: Retrieves relevant documents from a predefined knowledge base to enhance response accuracy.
+- **Knowledge Retrieval**: Uses ChromaDB to fetch relevant documents from a `knowledge_base`.
-- **Code Analysis**: Analyze Python code for improvements, potential bugs, efficiency enhancements, and adherence to best practices.
+- **Code Analysis**: Analyze Python code to suggest improvements in clarity, efficiency, and security.
-- **Session Management**: Save and load conversation sessions to maintain context across interactions.
+- **Session Management**: Automatically saves and loads conversation sessions in `agent_session.json`.
-- **Scalable Architecture**: Built with Flask, allowing easy scaling and integration with more complex applications.
-- **Cross-Origin Resource Sharing (CORS)**: Enabled to facilitate interactions from different origins.
+- **Asynchronous Processing**: Supports asynchronous model completions.
+- **Robust Logging**: Detailed logging for debugging and monitoring.

 ## Technologies Used

-- **Backend**: Python, Flask, OpenAI API, ChromaDB (Ollama models comming soon!)
+- **Backend**: Python, Flask, dotenv, logging
+- **Document Retrieval**: ChromaDB
+- **Model Interaction**: Requests and HTTPX for API calls (Ollama backend)
 - **Frontend**: HTML, CSS, JavaScript
-- **Database**: ChromaDB for document storage and retrieval
-- **Utilities**: dotenv for environment variable management, logging for monitoring

 ## Prerequisites

-- **Python**: Version 3.8 or higher
+- **Python**: 3.8 or higher
-- **OpenAI API Key**: Sign up at [OpenAI](https://platform.openai.com/) to obtain an API key.
-- **ChromaDB**: Ensure ChromaDB is set up and accessible.
+- **ChromaDB**: Ensure it is set up and accessible.
-- **Knowledge Base**: Prepare a `knowledge_base` directory with `.txt`, and (comming soon!`.pdf`) documents to serve as the knowledge repository.
+- **Knowledge Base**: Create a `knowledge_base` directory with `.txt` and `.pdf` documents.
+- **Environment Variables**: Configure using a `.env` file as detailed below.

 ## Installation